How to Enable the Video & Audio Encoder Tools in Mac OS X

 Note: you will need a modern version of Mac OS to have these features available to you.
 Anything beyond Mac OS X version 10.7 or later will have this feature on the Mac, High Sierra, El Capitan, Lion, Mountain Lion, Mavericks, Yosemite, etc all include this option, but earlier versions of Mac OS and Mac OS X do not have these options.

 Enable Video & Audio Encoding Tools in Mac OS X

 If you don’t have the video and audio encoding options available in macOS you must enable them via System preferences, here’s how to do that:

 - Launch System Preferences from the Apple menu

 - Click on “Keyboard” and then click on the “Keyboard Shortcuts” tab

 - Select “Services” from the left, and scroll on the right for “Encode Selected Audio Files” and “Encode Selected Video Files”

 - Check the box next to both of those options and close out of System Preferences

 - Confirm encoding tools are now enabled by right-clicking on an audio or video file and looking for the Encode option

 Conversion is surprisingly quick and produces high quality media files, the precise resolution is dependent on which output option chosen.
-Lengthy 1080p video files can take quite a while to convert, so give the movie time to encode to the new format or resolution.
+Lengthy HD files like 1080p video files can take quite a while to convert, so give the movie time to encode to the new format or resolution.